How to get from Bohol to Siquijor

 Here are our favourite stays in Siquijor:

-Nakabalo Guesthouse and Restaurant - Treat Yourself
+Nakabalo Guesthouse and Restaurant - Treating Yourself

 Area: Cang Obao, San Juan — approx. 5-minute drive to the town centre